Syedhifz/CARTP-cheatsheet/Authenticated-enumeration.md

 #### Usefull group + member script
 ```
+The PowerShell script you've provided is designed to retrieve information about users who are members of
+Azure AD groups using the AzureAD and AzureADMS (Azure Active Directory Identity Protection) modules.
+It creates a custom object to organize and store this information and then displays the results.
-//The output of the script will be a table or list of group names, user display names, email addresses, and user types for all members of the Azure AD groups retrieved using the AzureAD and AzureADMS modules.
+The output of the script will be a table or list of group names, user display names, email addresses,
+and user types for all members of the Azure AD groups retrieved using the AzureAD and AzureADMS modules.
 ```
 ```
 $roleUsers = @()